U Don't Have to Call

 "U Don't Have to Call" is a song by American singer Usher.
-It was written by Pharrell Williams and produced by the Neptunes for Usher's third studio album, 8701 (2001).
+It was written by Pharrell Williams and produced by Williams and Chad Hugo under their production moniker the Neptunes for Usher's third studio album, 8701 (2001).
 The song was released as the third US single from the album and the fifth international single.
-In the US, it was initially serviced to radio on January 18, 2002, and it was eventually issued as a commercial single in Europe and Australia later in the year.
+In the US, it was first serviced to radio on January 18, 2002, and it was issued as a commercial single in Europe and Australia later that year.

-"U Don't Have to Call" peaked at number three on the US Billboard Hot 100 singles chart.
+"U Don't Have to Call" peaked at number three on the US Billboard Hot 100 chart.
 In the United Kingdom, it was released as a double A-side with "I Need a Girl (Part One)" by P. Diddy, on which Usher provides additional vocals; this release reached number four on the UK Singles Chart.
 "U Don't Have to Call" won Usher his second consecutive Grammy Award for Best Male R&B Vocal Performance in 2003.
 The single's music video was filmed in Los Angeles at the Westin Bonaventure Hotel and features Usher going to a club with Sean Combs and other celebrities.

+Background

+"U Don't Have to Call" was written by Neptunes member Pharrell Williams and produced by Williams along with Chad Hugo.
+The song was initially given to Michael Jackson for his tenth and final studio album Invincible (2001), along with several other songs by the Neptunes.
+Jackson did not want any of the tracks, and so all the material was passed on to different artists, including Usher and Justin Timberlake.
+Lyrically, the song tells the story of a man who is tired of worrying about his woman and decides to go live it up with the friends.

+Usher's intro on "U Don't Have to Call" was inspired by The Notorious B.I.G.'s "One More Chance" (1995) in which the rapper says: "Don't leave your girl around me / True player for real, ask Puff Daddy."
+In 2022, Usher commented on the intro: "I go into the studio with Pharrell, who did the song.
+I'm being authentic to the original, and me and JD were working on the entire 8701 album.
+So I go in the booth, and I'm like, "Don't leave your girl round me.
+True player for real, ask my nigga JD."
+And Pharrell was like, "Yo, man."
+So I'm like, "Oh, my bad."
+I flipped it to "Don't leave your girl around me / True playa for real, ask my nigga Pharrell."